syncfusion-content/flutter-docs/Flutter/pdf-viewer/viewing-password-protected-pdf-files.md

 # Viewing password-protected PDF's in Flutter PDF Viewer (SfPdfViewer)

-When loading a password-protected document without a password or with an invalid password in [SfPdfViewer](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewer-class.html) using the [password](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewer/password.html) property.
-The default password dialogue will be displayed.
+To load a password-protected document without a password or with an invalid password in [SfPdfViewer](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewer-class.html) using the [password](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewer/password.html) property.
+The default password dialogue box will be displayed.

 ![Password dialog](images/password-dialog/password-dialog.png)